 Volkswagen sources claim the delay is simply because they feel the Roadster will resonate better with showgoers in Detroit.
 But speculation says it's the economy.

-.
+The Roadster is expected to use a fuel-efficient four-cylinder along the lines of VW/Audi's 2.0-liter TFSI engine found in products like the GTI, Tiguan, A3, and A4.
 We'd love to see VW's excellent 1.4-liter twin charger (turbo- and super-charged) engine make its way into this little Roadster, especially as sources claim the Roadster will be very lightweight and feature an aluminum-intensive suspension and body.
 VW's EcoRoadster concept used a turbodiesel for torquey performance and stellar economy, another concept we really like.
 Either the twin charger or a turbodiesel in a light chassis would easily yield real-world economy of 30-plus mpg combined (probably 40-plus for the diesel).
 Who said the spirit of the MR2 was dead?--Colin Mathews